 There are several VPN errors, but unlike many errors, VPN Error 812 is not very common that users may come across.
-However, just because this is an uncommon problem, it does not mean that it cannot be resolved.
-In this blog, we will share with you some useful hacks to fix VPN Error 812.
+However, just because this is an uncommon problem does not mean it cannot be resolved.
+This post will share some useful hacks to fix VPN Error 812.
 Keep reading:

 When you get this error, you will see the following message:

 The connection was prevented because of a policy configured on your RAS/VPN server.
 Specifically, the authentication method used by the server to verify your username and password may not match the authentication method configured in your connection profile.
 Please contact the Administrator of the RAS server and notify them of this error.

 The error mostly thwarts you from reestablishing a connection to the VPN after it has been disconnected.
 The error is related to the RSA/VPN server, as the message specifies.

 Error 812 is a technical issue mainly caused by the server side.
 Let’s go through the possible reasons why this error occurs:

 - This error code can pop up when the Client Connection Profile and the Server Network Policy do not match the Authentication Protocol.

 - This can be a complicated situation when NPS does not update the value added to the “Tunnel Type” Condition in Network Policy.

 Irrespective of the cause, do not worry; there are straightforward steps to help you resolve this error.

 How to fix VPN Error 812 on Windows 11/10